13 Methods High-Growth Salons Use to Acquire and Keep New Clients

 After 25 years of working in salons, Mary has learned the importance of keeping up with the times and staying open to the technological developments that help businesses flourish in the hair industry.
 For Mary, tools and tactics that are new and different wind up making her salons better.
 The challenge is discovering what’s new and different, then putting those methods into practice.

-Below are thirteen of the methods Mary’s salons use to acquire and keep new customers:
+Below are the methods Mary’s salons use to acquire and keep new customers:

 Guest Acquisition

-In the conversation with Mary, Weave’s own Adam Smith asks her to list some of the ways A Robert Cromeans Salon brings in new guests.
 Mary says the salons most frequently employ word-of-mouth advertising, online reviews, and social media to find new customers.
-Each of these approaches requires some finesse and strategy to really attract new clients.
+Each of these approaches requires some finesse and strategy to attract new clients.

 See how Weave increases salon bookings